Needs are the motivation for every single thing we do. They are the “life energy” that drives us.

 If finding a need brings anger, there’s probably a deeper need!! (explained here)

 Rather than compromise, we want to look for an actual shift in willingness.
 Being aware of needs can cause this shift.
-For example, if my partner helps me to understand the needs underneath their desire for me to do the dishes – they’re wanting support and a sense of teamwork, and when they get those, they feel really happy – then I might be more willing to contribute to their well being.
+For example, if my partner wants me to do the dishes, and I see that as an attempt to control me, or think that they’re trying to to make me do more than my fair share, then I’ll be annoyed and resistant.
+However, if my partner helps me to understand the needs underneath their desire for me to do the dishes – they’re wanting support and a sense of teamwork, and when they get those, they feel really happy – then I might be genuinely motivated to contribute to their well being.